uhyeay2/AttendanceTracker/README.md

 ### Student

 A Student is someone who would attend a CoursesScheduled to be taught by an Instructor.
+When a Student is created in the application, a random unique StudentCode will be generated that is a fixed size of random letters then numbers.
+Students can be created, fetched, updated, and deleted.
+Most requests use the StudentCode, but you can also search for students using their First and/or Last names.

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

 ### Instructor

-Create, Read, Update, Delete....
+An Instructor would be an individual who teaches a course.
+When an Instructor is inserted a random unique InstructorCode is generated using their last name and a fixed length of random numbers.
+After the instructor has been created you can use their InstructorCode to insert a CourseScheduled that they would teach.
+Instructors can also be fetched, updated, and deleted.

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

 ### CourseScheduled

-Create, Read, Delete....
+A CourseScheduled can be defined as a Course that an Instructor will teach within a specified date range.
+When a CourseScheduled is inserted, a CourseCode and InstructorCode are provided to identify who will be teaching what course, as well as the StartTime/EndTime.
+You can also fetch and delete CourseScheduled records.

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

 ## Testing

 Testing is an important aspect of every application.
-This application ensures stability using....
+This application ensures stability using both Integration and Unit tests with the popular framework xUnit.
+Each test project is responsible for testing a separate Port (Class Library) for the application.
+In this section we will review the test coverage for this project.

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

 ### Data Tests (Database Intergation Testing)

 Data Tests are integrated with the Sql Server Database.
-This can often times be challenging, however....
+This can often times be challenging, however this Test Project makes use of a DataSeeder that will not only insert new records and fetch them to be used in a test, but will also set queue the record to be deleted after the test runs.
+This helped a lot with reducing repeated code related to setting up a record to test with.

+This xUnit Test project is broken up into the following:

+- DataRequestTests
+  - This is where tests can be found for Data Transactions (ExecuteAsync(), FetchAsync(), FetchListAsync() from IDataAccess).
+  - RequestTests are split up into a separate namespace for each Feature, and one test Class per DataTransaction.
+  - Each test here will inherit from the base class DataTest.cs that can be found in the TestHelpers namespace.
+- SqlGenerationTests
+  - This is where the tests for SqlGeneration reside.
+  - There is one test class per SqlGeneration Class.
+- TestHelpers
+  - DataSeeder
+    - This class has a helper which takes in three IDataRequests (Insert, Fetch, and Delete).
+This is used to Seed any records necessary, fetch them to be used in the test, and queue for deletion.
+    - There is a method for PurgingSeededRecords which will delete all of the IDataRequests that have been queued for deletion.
+    - A method exists for each table that can be inserted.
+  - DataTest
+    - Each DataRequest Test will implement this abstract base class.
+    - This class provides the IDataAccess that will be needed to process each IDataRequest that is being tested.
+    - The DataSeeder is kept as a property of this abstract class so that it is available in all Data tests.

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

 ### Application Tests (Unit Testing w/ Moq)

 True Unit Testing will Mock Dependencies to ensure that a 'System Under Test' (SUT) is not testing any of its dependencies functionality, but instead only testing its own logic.
-The Tests for the Application layer are set up to Mock dependencies using the Moq framework.
+The Tests for the Application layer are set up to Mock dependencies using the popular Moq framework.

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

 ### Api Tests (Integration Smoke Testing)

-Smoke Testing To Come....
+Api Integration/Smoke Testing To Come....

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)